Sarana Chatushtai: Sarana 1

 Setting the Chala sitar in the Madhyamagrama by lowering the Pa note by one Pramana Shruti is the first part of the first Sarana.
+The concept of Praman Sruti is the main theory we get from the first sarana.
 The next part is to sound the Chala sitar to Shadjagrama tune.
 Here all notes on the Chala sitar will sound less by one Pramana shruti than the notes on the permanently set Achala sitar in the Shadjagrama.

 Sarana 2

 Repeat the above-mentioned procedure to further lower down the Chala sitar by one more Pramana Sruti.
 Here we find when asked to play both the instruments, then the Ga note of Chala sitar will exactly match in tune or rather merge with the Re note of the Achala sitar, and the Ni note of Chala instrument merges with the Dha note of the Achala sitar.
 Here we get the pair of 2 shruti values.